severity1/custom-amazon-bedrock-agent-action/README.md

 - **Integration with GitHub Workflows**: Seamlessly incorporate advanced AI-powered code review into your existing GitHub pull request processes, enhancing your development lifecycle.
 - **Markdown-Formatted Comments**: Posts analysis results as a well-formatted comment on the PR.

+Here's the updated Prerequisites section of your README, including the information about updating the Agent's Orchestration instruction for use with Associated Knowledgebases:

 ## Prerequisites

 Before using this GitHub Action, you need to complete the following steps: